 • Expensive compared to other options in this guide

-Once you add your cold email inbox, the tool will send warm up emails on a schedule that you set.
+Once you add your cold email inbox in Mailivery, the tool will send warm up emails on a schedule that you set.
 The schedule lets you mimic natural, human-like email patterns and lets you skip nights or weekends, for example.

 It integrates with all major inbox providers, and it’s quick to get up and running with.